Last Updated on: 2nd September 2023, 04:38 pm

 How Far Can Hermit Crabs See?

 Hermit crabs have long-range vision relative to their size.

-Nobody can say with certainty how far hermit crabs can see into the distance.
+Nobody can say how far hermit crabs can see into the distance.
 However, their eyesight is more impactful from afar than up close.

 As mentioned, hermit crabs’ eyes can’t distinguish fine details, but they understand what they need to know based on movement and light.